Langstone, Newport: History

 The actual village of Langstone (excluding the adjoining villages of Penhow-Parc Seymour, Llanvaches, Llandevaud, Llanbedr and Llanmartin) in 1801 had 126 inhabitants.
 By 1901 the population had risen to 206.
 The United Kingdom Census 2001 recorded the population as 3,905 people.

 In 1891 Kelly's Directory of Monmouthshire noted that Llanbedr was a hamlet, one and a half miles north-east of the parish, on the road from Newport to Chepstow.
-There were some remains of a church there, being then used as a barn.
+It then had some remains of a church, which were then in agricultural use.

 In July 2018, after a long period of warm dry weather, crop marks of a prehistoric or Roman farm near the village were revealed.
 The site was recorded by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) before it disappeared again with the next rains.